Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 Thrall immediately latches to the idea of finding this Oracle.
 When Cairne learns that there's an army of horse-men --- centaurs --- marching north, he is immediately alarmed and storms off with his tauren to defend his village.
 And here, I hate to say it, the mission creates a fake sense of urgency.

-The dialogue and the quest description makes it look like you need to follow Cairne right away and protect it from harm.
+The dialogue and the quest description makes it look like you need to follow Cairne right away and protect him from harm.
 However, there's still a pretty large unexplored chunk of the map that contains some of the best loot in this mission.
 What the game *doesn't* tell you is that Cairne will be safe as long as you don't trigger the final event by following him.
 This fits with Warcraft 3's overall philosophy of encouraging exploration and not punishing the player for it.
 And indeed, there's a guarded Health Stone on the newly-unlocked portion of the map, as well as a large village of murlocs on the coast.
 The murlocs fight dirty, using poisons and nets, but the reward --- a Periapt of Vitality --- is well worth it.

 {% figure [caption:"The tauren are considered AI allies, so you see where they went.
 Don't worry --- they'll patiently wait for you to clear the map."] %}
 ![Landfall](/assets/wr/20240505164907_1.jpg)